bobleesj/cifkit/news/format-PCD.rst

 **Added:**

-* Relocate PCD .cif files that have no atomic site/label while preprocesing each .cif file.
+* Relocate PCD .cif files that have no atomic site/label while preprocessing each .cif file.

 **Changed:**